Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Results

 where $E_\psi(z)$ is the energy function of a Boltzmann machine.
 Unlike factorized priors, this formulation allows dependencies between latent variables to be represented directly through the structure of the energy function, so that the prior assigns relative plausibility to latent configurations based on their joint structure rather than serving solely as a regularizer toward a fixed reference distribution.

 Training is performed by maximizing the evidence lower bound (ELBO),

 With a Boltzmann prior, the KL divergence admits a decomposition into physically interpretable components,

 where $Z_\psi$ is the partition function and $S(\cdot)$ denotes entropy.
 This decomposition admits a natural interpretation in terms of statistical mechanics: $\langle E\rangle - S$ corresponds to the variational Helmholtz free energy $F_q$ of the posterior at unit temperature, while $-\log Z_\psi$ is the equilibrium free energy $F_p$ of the prior.
 The KL divergence therefore equals the free-energy gap $F_q - F_p$, and minimizing it drives the posterior toward thermodynamic equilibrium with the energy-based prior.
-In this view, training balances two competing objectives: the encoder seeks low-energy latent configurations that conform to the prior while maintaining sufficient entropy to support diverse representations.
+In this view, training is not a one-sided fit to a fixed target but a \emph{joint equilibration} of two coupled systems: the encoder seeks low-energy latent configurations under the current prior while retaining sufficient entropy to support a diverse and informative representation, and the Boltzmann prior in turn reshapes its own energy landscape so that its equilibrium distribution accommodates the encoded posterior.
+Learning therefore converges not when the encoder matches a prescribed distribution, but when the free energies $F_q$ and $F_p$ become mutually compatible.
+A broader appeal of this energy-based formulation is that its central quantities---the energy function, its partition function, and the associated free energy---are among the most thoroughly studied objects in statistical physics.
+Adopting such a prior therefore lets the framework inherit a mature toolkit built around them: Markov-chain and annealing-based samplers, free-energy estimators, and systematic approximation schemes such as mean-field, Bethe, and cluster expansions.

 The expected energy and posterior entropy can be evaluated using samples from the encoder alone, but the gradient of the partition function requires expectations under the model distribution $p_\psi(z)$.
+Although the ELBO in Eq.~\eqref{eq:elbo} features a per-sample KL divergence $D_{\mathrm{KL}}(q_\phi(z|x)\,\|\,p_\psi(z))$, its expectation over the data distribution admits the identity

+where $\bar{q}(z) = \mathbb{E}_x[q_\phi(z|x)]$ is the aggregated posterior and $I_{q_\phi}(x;z)$ denotes the mutual information between $x$ and $z$ under the encoding distribution $p(x)q_\phi(z|x)$.
+Because the mutual information term is independent of the prior parameters $\psi$, the prior-facing part of the training objective reduces to $D_{\mathrm{KL}}(\bar{q}\,\|\,p_\psi)$: the Boltzmann prior is effectively trained to match the aggregated posterior, as depicted in Fig.~\ref{fig:BM-VAE}.
 Taking the gradient with respect to the prior parameters $\psi$ yields a positive--negative phase structure,